kevinsangyu/timetable-vis/README.md

 The resulting images will be outputted into separated folders, under the output folder.
 The output folder will be created in the same directory as the selected spreadsheet.

 ### INSTRUCTIONS
-1. Download the files _setup.pyw_ and _ttv.pyw_.
+1. Download the files _setup.py_ and _ttv.pyw_.
 You only need these 2 files.
-2. Run the python file _setup.pyw_ to ensure all required modules are installed.
+2. Run the python file _setup.py_ to ensure all required modules are installed.
 3. Run the python file _ttv.pyw_.
 4. Follow the prompts to generate your timetable.